ChrisTs8920/StreamSync/README.md

 - **help:** Displays a help message about all available commands and their descriptions.
 - **exit:** Exits the Server application.

-**Note:** The server does not generate a higher resolution than the one given.
+>The server does not generate a higher resolution than the one given.

 ### Client details